 When knitting, the one thing that literally begins your project is the cast-on.
 There are many ways to cast on depending on what you are knitting, personal preference, and the look you want to create.
-Here we will show you the five most popular ways to cast on to knit your next project.
+Here we will show you the eight popular knitting cast-on methods to master.

-is used to create an even set of stretchy stitches.
+This popular cast-on method is used to create an even set of stretchy stitches.
 This is an easy cast to knit and pick up stitches from.
 And once you get the hang of it, it can be the fastest to cast on.
-You can explore more about the long-tail cast-on method here
+You can explore more about the long-tail cast-on method here.

-is used to form a nice firm edge using a knit or purl stitch.
+This cast-on is used to form a nice firm edge using a knit or purl stitch.
 This is a great method for a beginner knitter.
 Start with a slip knot then knit 1, leaving the stitch on your left needle.
 Then transfer the new stitch onto your left needle by slipping it knit-wise.
-Learn more about this cast-on method here
+Learn more about this cast-on method here.

-can be used to start your project or to create stitches in the body of your work.
+Also known as the Backwards Loop Cast-On), this can be used to start your project or to create stitches in the body of your work.
 It’s great for a beginning knitter as it’s easy and quick to learn.
-Our pictures and video will help guide you through this cast-on here
+Our pictures and video will help guide you through this cast-on here.

-is used by taking a crochet hook to work to cast on.
+For this cast-on, you’ll use a crochet hook to work to cast on.
 This method most resembles a bind off and can be used to make it easy to pick up stitches later on.
 You can use a shorter tail for the cast on and it’s great for those projects where you are using up scraps and aren’t entirely sure of how much yardage you have left.
-Our photos will guide you through the crochet cast-on
+Our photos will guide you through the crochet cast-on.

 Knitting Stitches You Need to Know

 Stitch your way to knitted joy with seven essential stitches.Get My FREE Guide »